Ivorforce/NumDot/docs/setup/how-to-install.rst

 ---------------

 You can manually download the `latest release <https://github.com/Ivorforce/NumDot/releases>`__ from GitHub.
-To install, simply place the files into your Godot project.
+To install, simply unzip the archive and place the files into your Godot project.

 Custom Build
 ------------